 Bourton House Garden opened to the public for the first time on a single Sunday in 1987 in aid of the National Garden Scheme.
 Twenty years later, the garden received the prestigious HHA/Christie’s ‘Garden of the Year’ Award, a tribute to everyone involved in its creation over the years.
 In 2013, the garden received the Cotswolds Tourism ‘Small Visitor Attraction of the Year’ silver award.

 In 1983, Mr & Mrs R Paice became the owners of Bourton House and began the task of turning a neglected wilderness into the perfect garden setting for the courtyard of ancient Cotswold stone buildings.
 Over the years, the garden evolved, new projects were planned and new challenges faced.
-They were fortunate to have the help of a splendid gardening team, originally headed by Paul Williams followed in 1999 by Paul Nicholls, our current long-serving Head Gardener.
+They were fortunate to have the help of a splendid gardening team, originally headed by Paul Williams followed in 1999 to 2018 by Paul Nicholls and then by Jacky Rae, our current Head Gardener.

 Imaginative topiary was introduced including a knot garden, parterre and topiary walk; natural springs used to create water features; an unusual shade house constructed and ever wider herbaceous borders created to accommodate more exotica.

 In 2010, Bourton House Garden came under new ownership but remains open for the enjoyment of garden visitors.
 Today, the garden continues to evolve, constantly surprising visitors with its inspirational planting, stunning colour combinations and rare, unusual and exotic plants.

 In 2013, a walk was opened in the seven acre pasture opposite the garden enabling visitors to enjoy the groups of specimen trees planted in 1994/95.
 A guide to the trees written by Paul Nicholls is available to all visitors to the garden.